612178472/hello-world/README.md

 By Shreenija Daggavolu & Shreni Jain

-View the most recent ReadMe with image-filled installation instructions: https://github.com/Shreenijad/ironW
+View the most recent ReadMe with image-filled installation instructions: https://github.com/612178472/ironW

-The Homestead High School Library App is designed to provide a mobile interface that works alongside a stable backend database structure to provide users with information about available books, their holds, and their checkouts.
-Additionally, it implements a scanner that connects to web APIs in order to allow users to discover and hold books with their phone cameras.
-The app was developed in conjunction with Homestead High School's library to ensure our app would be useful in a real world situation.

-The Homestead High School Library App is designed to provide a mobile interface that works alongside a stable backend database structure to provide users with information about available books, their holds, and their checkouts.
-Additionally, it implements a scanner that connects to web APIs in order to allow users to discover and hold books with their phone cameras.
-The app was developed in conjunction with Homestead High School's library to ensure our app would be useful in a real world situation.
+Iron Wired is an application for Normal Community High School students to be able to access multiple features and resources in one application.
+This application contains information about different activties & clubs, lunch menu, and school calendar.
+In addition to this, students are able to email their teachers and make a to-do list to prioritize tasks to complete for each class that they take.
+Overall, this application makes it more efficient for students to complete their tasks faster.

 This application was programmed entirely in Apple's Swift language.
-The backend was coded with a mix of MySQL and PHP.
+The backend was coded with MySQL for databases.

 ## Key Features

-* Robust backend relational database to store information
+* Backend relational database to store information inputted by the users
-* Book barcode scanner using RESTful APIs to generate book information
 * Well commented database access code
-* Checkout with your phone for ease of access
-* Intelligent keyword search algorithm to look for books
-* Hold system that lets you reserve a book to pick up later
-* Customized map with genre pins to identify book locations
 * Bug reporting to enable continuous development
-* Smart resource management to reduce database calls and memory leaks
-* Facebook integration to allow for a social aspect to our application
+* Export feature to share profile to different social media platforms
+* Database for contacting teachers via embedded email access

 ## Getting Started

-The following are the best ways to test HHS Library given your access to certain devices.
+The following are the best ways to test Iron Wired given your access to certain devices.

 ### Mac OS Computer
 Download XCode from the Mac App Store and create a free developer account on [Apple's Developer Portal](developer.apple.com)